Ottoman matchlock musket: Ottoman matchlock mechanism

 Typical Western European matchlock musket, circa 1600.

 Turkish matchlock, circa 1600.
 The serpentine protruding from the cavity of the stock behind the flash pan is clearly visible, as is the lower part of the serpentine under the stock.
 There is no lock plate.

 The lock mechanism of the surviving Ottoman muskets from the 16th and 17th centuries is of the original type, and differs significantly from the muskets used in Europe at the time, as well as from the snap matchlock carried by Portuguese sailors to Japan (1543).
 The Ottoman lock is without a lock plate, with a serpentine inserted into the cavity of the butt, before (near the end closer to the shooter) the flash pan.
 The upper end of the serpentine is bent to the right, to reach the flash pan on the right side of the barrel.
 Pressing on the lower end of the serpentine (under the butt) pushes the serpentine with the fuse forward and downward.

 The original evolution of the matchlock in the Ottoman Empire most likely occurred because the first arquebuses were adopted into the armament of the Janissaries relatively early, already during the reign of Murad II (1421–1451).
 Since the true matchlock (with a spring and trigger like a crossbow and a serpentine after the flash pan - further from the shooter) was invented in Europe only around 1470, the first arquebuses in the Turkish army certainly did not have a lock, but only a simple serpentine.
 From surviving examples of Ottoman arquebuses and muskets from the 16th and 17th centuries, we see that Ottoman craftsmen had perfected the simple serpentine by the early 16th century at the latest, and produced their own type of lock, simpler and cheaper (without a lock plate, with fewer moving parts), but equally reliable.

 Influence

 A Chinese musketeer armed with a simple matchlock, photographed in 1874.
 The same lock as on 16th-century Ottoman muskets is clearly visible.

-This simple mechanism spread eastward during the 16th century, first to Persia (after 1514), and from there to India (after 1526) and Afghanistan, across the Central Asia all the way to Ming Dynasty China (c.
+This simple mechanism spread eastward during the 16th century, first to Persia (after 1514), and from there to India (after 1526) and Afghanistan, across Central Asia all the way to Ming Dynasty China (c.
 1513–1524).
 Muskets of this type remained in use in China and India until the end of the 19th century.